eitamyo/tlaplus-vsfs/README.md

-# vsfs: A TLA+ Specification
+# VSFS: A TLA+ Specification

-This repository contains a TLA+ specification for the vsfs project.
+This repository contains a TLA+ specification for the VSFS (Very Simple File System) project.

 ## Prerequisites